vsmjs/vsm-dictionary-uniprot/README.md

 the parent class
 [specification](https://github.com/vsm/vsm-dictionary/blob/master/Dictionary.spec.md).
-In the next sections we will explain the mapping between the data offered by Uniprot's API and the corresponding VSM objects.
+In the next sections we will explain the mapping between the data offered by UniProt's API and the corresponding VSM objects.
 Useful links for the API are:
 - https://www.uniprot.org/help/query-fields
 - https://www.uniprot.org/help/uniprotkb_column_names